 Some adjustments are required to Sydney Basin operations prior to the opening of WSI in 2026 to facilitate WSI flight paths and airspace structure.
 Several of these adjustments are required to Sydney (Kingsford Smith) Airport departures for a range of destinations.
-WSI's flight paths will cross and interact with these departures, resulting in minor adjustments and changes to the lateral and vertical profiles of these flight paths to maintain safety assurance levels.
+WSI's flight paths will cross and interact with these departures, resulting in minor adjustments and changes to the lateral and vertical profiles of these flight paths so to maintain safety assurance levels.

-An analysis of existing flight paths in the Sydney Basin and the preliminary flight paths for WSI has identified that cumulative noise impacts are likely to be most significant where different flight paths cross each other.
+An analysis of existing flight paths in the Sydney Basin and the proposed additional flight paths for WSI, has identified that cumulative noise impacts are likely to be most significant where different flight paths cross each other.

-Within 10 nm (around 19 km) from WSI there is some intersecting (with altitude separation) of WSI departures and arrival flight paths.
+Within 10 nm (around 19 km) from WSI there is some intersecting (with altitude separation) of WSI departures and arrival flight paths..
 Within the Sydney Basin airspace, WSI and Sydney (Kingsford Smith) Airport departure and arrival flight paths will typically have WSI procedures lower in the vicinity of WSI and higher in the vicinity of Sydney (Kingsford Smith) Airport.

-The cumulative impact of aircraft noise at locations where there are intersecting or parallel flight paths is widespread, and at these locations, cumulative noise impacts from overflights are likely to be most significant.
+The cumulative impact of aircraft noise at locations where there are intersecting flight paths is widespread, and at these locations, cumulative noise impacts from over flights are likely to be most significant.
 The application of WSI's flight path design principles along with the necessary separation between flight paths would inherently reduce potential cumulative impacts.
 Additionally, the proportion of WSI flight paths relative to existing flight paths, and the existing and proposed complex of flight paths within the Sydney Basin, the cumulative impact of introducing WSI flight path noise is not considered high.

 A cumulative increase in background noise from the ongoing urbanisation and development of Western Sydney is anticipated to reduce the relative noise impacts associated with aircraft using WSI's flight paths in locations subject to urbanisation and development.
-Future infrastructure projects in Western Sydney, such as future rail or road projects, would be subject to separate environmental impact assessments and sector-specific requirements to mitigate noise contributions.